 While they both track the S&P 500, they are distinct financial products managed by different companies, with different CUSIP numbers and expense ratios.
 The consensus among tax experts is that these differences are sufficient to disqualify them as "substantially identical."
 This is the workhorse strategy for active tax-loss harvesting.

-To build an even more robust case, replace your sold ETF with one that tracks a similar but fundamentally different index.
+To build an even more strong case, replace your sold ETF with one that tracks a similar but fundamentally different index.
 For instance, sell an S&P 500-tracking fund (VOO) and purchase a total stock market fund like the Vanguard Total Stock Market ETF (VTI), which tracks the CRSP US Total Market Index.

 Here, the argument against them being "substantially identical" is overwhelming.
 One fund holds approximately 500 stocks, while the other holds thousands.
-For any investor with a very low tolerance for tax risk, this two-factor approach—switching both the issuer and the underlying index—offers the highest degree of safety.
+For any investor with a very low tolerance for tax risk, this two-factor approach - switching both the issuer and the underlying index - offers the highest degree of safety.

-For too long, professionals have viewed this IRS regulation as a punitive trap—a source of anxiety that complicates an already demanding financial life.
+For too long, professionals have viewed this IRS regulation as a punitive trap - a source of anxiety that complicates an already demanding financial life.
 That perspective is a liability.
 The rule isn't a threat to be feared; it is a system parameter to be mastered.
 By internalizing its mechanics, auditing your automation, and operating with clear frameworks, you fundamentally change your relationship with the rule.

 This transformation is a tangible evolution in how you operate as the CEO of your own financial enterprise.
 Consider the two opposing mindsets: